Ögmundur Jónasson: Family

+Political Beliefs

 Ögmundur has been outspoken on foreign policy issues.
 He is critical of Iceland's NATO membership and a strong supporter of human rights and national minority rights.
 He is also a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations.
 He has gained international attention in connection with three issues.
 First, he proposed measures designed to protect children from the harms of violent pornography as part of his broader support for human rights and women’s rights.
 It was a step criticized by some free speech activists, but welcomed by human rights advocates and feminists.
 Second, his decision in 2011 to reject a plan by a Chinese business tycoon, Mr. Huang Nubo, to purchase a huge tract of land in the North East of Iceland attracted much geopolitical and media attention.
 It raised suspicions that the plan was part of Chinese efforts to gain a strategic foothold in Iceland.
 Third, Ögmundur Jónasson refused all cooperation with FBI agents who had come to Iceland in 2011 to question Sigurdur Thordarson—on the pretext of investigating an impending hacking attack on Icelandic government computers—and directed them to leave the country because he believed that they were, in fact, engaged in a broader swoop to gather intelligence on WikiLeaks and in trying to frame its founder Julian Assange.